-Identification: AT-08 Name: The name of the Originator Reference Party Description: The name of a person in relation to whom an Originator makes a payment The Originator Reference Party is a person on behalf of or in connection with whom the Originator purports to make a payment Reference in any payment instruction to an Originator Reference Party does not imply that such party is an Originator or otherwise a payer, or is contractually obliged or entitled in connection with any payment obligation
+Identification: AT-08 Name: The name of the Originator Reference Party Description: The name of a person in relation to whom an Originator makes a payment.
+The Originator Reference Party is a person on behalf of or in connection with whom the Originator purports to make a payment.
+Reference in any payment instruction to an Originator Reference Party does not imply that such party is an Originator or otherwise a payer, or is contractually obliged or entitled in connection with any payment obligation.

-Identification: AT-09 Name: The identification code of the Originator Reference Party Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary
+Identification: AT-09 Name: The identification code of the Originator Reference Party Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary.

 Identification: AT-10

 Name: The Originator identification code

-Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary
+Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary.

-Identification: AT-20 Name: The IBAN of the account of the Beneficiary Description: The International Bank Account Number used to uniquely identify the Payment Account of a Customer at a financial institution The ISO standard 13616 applies
+Identification: AT-20 Name: The IBAN of the account of the Beneficiary Description: The International Bank Account Number used to uniquely identify the Payment Account of a Customer at a financial institution.
+The ISO standard 13616 applies.

 Identification: AT-21

 Name: The name of the Beneficiary

-Description: The name of the Beneficiary as supplied by the Originator
+Description: The name of the Beneficiary as supplied by the Originator.

 Identification: AT-22

 Name: The address of the Beneficiary

-Description: The address of the Beneficiary as supplied by the Originator
+Description: The address of the Beneficiary as supplied by the Originator.

 Identification: AT-23

 Name: The BIC code of the Beneficiary Bank

-Description: See Chapter 7

-For the dataset DS-01, this attribute is only mandatory when the Beneficiary Bank is located in a non-EEA SEPA country or territory.
-This attribute remains mandatory in DS-02.
+Description: For the dataset DS-01, the BIC code of the Beneficiary Bank has to be provided only when the Originator Bank explicitly requests the BIC of the Beneficiary Bank whereby at least one of the two Banks is located in a non-EEA SEPA country or territory.
+See Chapter 7.

 Identification: AT-24

 Name: The Beneficiary identification code

-Description: A code supplied by the Originator
+Description: A code supplied by the Originator.

-Identification: AT-28 Name: The name of the Beneficiary Reference Party Description: The name of a person in relation to whom a Beneficiary receives a payment The Beneficiary Reference Party is a person on behalf of or in connection with whom the Beneficiary receives a payment.
-Reference in any payment instruction to a Beneficiary Reference Party does not imply that such party is a Beneficiary or otherwise a payee, or is contractually obliged or entitled in connection with any payment obligation
+Identification: AT-28 Name: The name of the Beneficiary Reference Party Description: The name of a person in relation to whom a Beneficiary receives a payment.
+The Beneficiary Reference Party is a person on behalf of or in connection with whom the Beneficiary receives a payment.
+Reference in any payment instruction to a Beneficiary Reference Party does not imply that such party is a Beneficiary or otherwise a payee, or is contractually obliged or entitled in connection with any payment obligation.

-Identification: AT-29 Name: The identification code of the Beneficiary Reference Party Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary
+Identification: AT-29 Name: The identification code of the Beneficiary Reference Party Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary.

-Identification: AT-40 Name: The identification code of the SCT Inst Scheme Description: To differentiate SCT Inst Transactions from those of any other scheme sharing common logical and physical models
+Identification: AT-40 Name: The identification code of the SCT Inst Scheme Description: To differentiate SCT Inst Transactions from those of any other scheme sharing common logical and physical models.

 Identification: AT-41 Name: The Originator's reference of the SCT Inst Instruction Description: This reference identifies for a given Originator each SCT Inst Instruction presented to the Originator Bank, in a unique way.
 This number will be transmitted in the entire process of the handling of the SCT Inst Transaction from acceptance until the finality of the transaction.
 It must be returned in any exception handling process-step by any party involved.
 The Originator cannot request for any other referencing information to be returned to him, in order to identify an SCT Inst.
 The Originator must define the internal structure of this reference; it can only be expected to be meaningful to the Originator.
-Value range: If no reference is provided by the Originator, this attribute has default value "Not provided"
+Value range: If no reference is provided by the Originator, this attribute has default value "Not provided".